felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 either.

 I knew I felt
-bad about my performance at work and had for a long time, but I couldn't quite put my finger on why.
+bad about my performance at work.
+I had felt that for a long time, but I couldn't quite put my finger on why.
 It's not that I wasn't trying hard enough: in fact, I felt I was trying so hard that I was getting close to burning out.
-However, I also felt like I wasn't accomplishing as much as I should have, considering the amount of energy I poured daily in my work.
+However, I also felt like I wasn't accomplishing as much as I should have, considering the amount of energy I was pouring daily in my work.
 From the outside, it might have looked like this:

 {{< figure src="/img/too-busy.jpeg" position="center" caption="" >}}

-A series of events (which we'll get to, I promise) eventually put me in survival mode, where I had two possible outcomes:
+A series of events eventually put me in survival mode, where I had two possible outcomes:

 - learn to adapt...
 - ... or learn to let go.

 This led me to read a certain DevOps  handbook, which led me to write down these words:

-{{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="Aha!" >}}
+{{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="In the team, we want to encourage learning and help overcome learning anxiety." >}}

 Well, here it is.
-This is the moment when my mind clicked and realized I had learning anxiety.
+This is the moment when my mind clicked and realized **I** had learning anxiety.
 Before writing it down and seeing it with my own eyes for the first time --- "learning anxiety" --- this is a concept that felt somewhat alien to me.
 Like, it made sense, but then how could I claim to have learning anxiety if I had